-At Nautique Boat Company, Inc.'s discretion, the remaining portion of the Nautique "Transferable Base Limited Warranty" and the Pleasurecraft Marine "Transferable Limited Warranty" of 2017 model boats can be transferred, for a nominal fee, to the second purchaser within five (5) years or five hundred (500) hours (whichever occurs first) from the in-service date of the first purchaser.
-This limited warranty will be transferred upon the receipt and verification of: (1) this completed form, (2) a copy of the purchase receipt, (3) a payment of \$550.00, payable to "Nautique Boat Company, Inc." These documents MUST BE RECEIVED WITHIN 15 DAYS OF THE SALE DATE.
-The warranty will be transferred retroactive to the sale date.
-Refer to the warranty policy for details.
+At Nautique Boat Company, Inc.'s ("Nautique's") discretion, the remaining portion of the Nautique "Transferable Base Limited Warranty" and the Pleasurecraft Marine "Transferable Limited Warranty" for 2018 model boats can be transferred, for a fee, to the second purchaser within five (5) years or one thousand (1000) hours (whichever occurs first) after the first date of delivery of the boat to the original user or purchaser.
+These limited warranties will be transferred upon the receipt and VERIFICATION by Nautique of: (1) the second owner's condition application which was completed by a certified Nautique dealer; (2) a copy of the second purchaser's purchase receipt for the boat; and (3) a payment of \$1,200.00, payable to "Nautique Boat Company, Inc." These documents MUST BE RECEIVED BY NAUTIQUE WITHIN 15 DAYS AFTER THE SALE DATE TO THE SECOND PURCHASER; OTHERWISE, THERE SHALL BE NO TRANSFER OF THESE LIMITED WARRANTIES TO THE SECOND PURCHASER.
+These limited warranties will be transferred retroactive to the sale date.
+Refer to the warranty policy for details, terms, and conditions of these limited warranties.

 ORIGINAL OWNER:

 BOAT MODEL:

 HULL NUMBER (USCTC):

 NEW OWNER INFORMATION:

 NAME:

 STREET/P.O.
 BOX:

 CITY/STATE/ZIP CODE:

 DATE PURCHASED:/ PHONE:

-ENGINE HOURS:
+ENGINE HOURS: Provide photo of hour meter

 EMAIL (FOR CONFIRMATION):

 SIGNATURE

-The criteria listed above MUST be received WITHIN 15 DAYS of the sale date.
+The criteria listed above MUST be received by Nautique WITHIN 15 DAYS after the sale date.
 Submit to: